 Our charity lawyers ensure that your charity is governed effectively and in-line with the latest legal developments.

 A well-governed charity is usually a successful one.
 In an ever-changing landscape and evolving society, charities are constantly required to adapt to new demands and challenges.
-This means that structures, policies and processes must be constantly reviewed and refreshed to ensure that governance frameworks can continue to drive success.
+Policies and processes must be constantly reviewed and refreshed to ensure that governance frameworks can continue to drive long-term success.

-Bad or outdated governance can leave your charity vulnerable to incidents that may ultimately lead to scrutiny from the Charity Commission — so ensuring that your charity is governed effectively and in-line with the latest charity law developments should be a key consideration for every trustee body.
+Bad or outdated governance can leave your charity vulnerable to incidents that may ultimately lead to scrutiny from the Charity Commission.
+Ensuring that your charity is governed effectively and in-line with the latest charity law developments should be a key consideration for every trustee body.

 Governance reviews